Hunting springbok in South Africa

 Springbok hunting prices

-The cost to hunt springbok in South Africa for the 2019 springbok hunting season is $ 450.
+The cost to hunt springbok in South Africa for the 2020 hunting season is $ 450.

 Mkulu African Hunting Safaris preferred ammunition manufacturer is Barnes TTSX in just about any weight depending on which weight projectiles have a constant better performance in your specific rifle.
 Other premium grade ammunition manufactures you can use would be Federal Premium, Sierra and others.